miraIllieva/django-expense-tracker/README.md

 # 💸 Django Expense Tracker

-This is a personal finance tracker built using Django.
-It allows users to:
+This is a personal expense tracker web app built using Django.
+It helps users record and view their daily spending.
+The goal of the project was to learn Django fundamentals, work with forms and models, and practice CRUD functionality in a real-world context.

-- Add expenses with date, category, amount, and description
-- View all expenses in a clean, styled table
-- Store data in an SQLite database
-- Use Django Forms for validation
-- Enjoy a responsive layout with custom CSS

 ---

+## ✨ Features

+- ✅ Add expenses with date, category, amount, and description
+- ✅ View all expenses in a styled, responsive table
+- ✅ Data stored in a local SQLite database
+- ✅ Built with Django Forms for validation
+- ✅ Basic layout with custom CSS

+---

-## 🔧 Technologies Used
+## 🛠️ Technologies Used

 - Django (Python)
 - SQLite
-- HTML & CSS
+- HTML5 & CSS3
 - Git + GitHub
 - PyCharm Community Edition